currawong-project/libcw/README.md

 read by the app (e.g. getUiValue( appId, valueRef)) just prior to being used.
 As it is the UI values that are on the interface cannot be accessed synchronously instead the app is forced to notice all 'value' changes and store the last legal value.
+(12/22: Given that the cwUi.cpp _transmitTree() function appears to the current value of each control to new remote WS Sessions - the value may actually already be available.
+Examine how this works.
+Is 'value' and 'attribute' like 'order'?)

+- Using the 'blob' functionality should be the default way for tying UI elements to program model.
+  Rewrite the UI test case to reflect this.

 - Add an ui::appIdToUuId() that returns the first matching appId, and then optionally looks for duplicates as an error checking scheme.

 - The ui eleA[] data structure should be changed to a tree because the current expandable array allows empty slots which need to be checked